Tobacco Free Campus Main Menu

 Dear Faculty, Staff, and Students,

-- Armstrong’s new policy supports the City of Savannah Smoke-Free Air Ordinance of 2010, which is already in effect throughout the Savannah area.
+- Armstrong’s tobacco-free policy supports the City of Savannah Smoke-Free Air Ordinance of 2010, as well as the Chatham County Smoke-Free Ordinance of 2012.

 - Armstrong maintains campus-wide communication to continuously educate the campus community, including students, faculty, staff, vendors, and guests, about the tobacco-free policy and available tobacco cessation resources.

 We are thrilled that the University System of Georgia (USG) implemented a state-wide, tobacco-free campus policy as of October 1, 2014.
 We support their efforts to encourage healthy lifestyle choices at universities across the state.
 To learn more about USG's new policy, please visit usg.edu/tobaccofree.